hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > Another great professor still goes higher,
 >
-> Who always writes and stiles himself "Esquire",
+> Who always writes and styles himself "Esquire",
 >
 > And often to himself does letters send,
 >